tolerance <- 0.05Appendix B — Near Equality Tests

 The list of countries is based on the ISO 3166-1 alpha-3 standard and draw using the ISOcodes R package (Hornik & Buchta, 2025).

-The rspatial geodata R package (Hijmans et al., 2024) was used to download country shapes from the GADM database (Hijmans, n.d.).
+The rspatial geodata R package (Hijmans et al., 2024) is used to download country shapes from the GADM database (Hijmans, n.d.).

 B.4.3 Calculate Shape Area